ldsouza/ldsouza.github.io/_posts/2016-12-01-intro-power-bi.md

 ![Image]({{ site.url }}/images/blog/intro-power-bi/1.JPG)

 It is easy to get started with Power BI and begin creating reports in a matter of minutes.
-You can sign up for a free account here at https://app.powerbi.com.
-You do not need an Office 365 subscription or SharePoint Online to begin using Power BI.
+You can sign up for a free account here at <a href="https://app.powerbi.com">Power BI Sign Up</a>You do not need an Office 365 subscription or SharePoint Online to begin using Power BI.

 ## Power BI vs Power BI Pro
 Power BI has a paid version called Power BI Pro that has more features like higher data capacity limits and more frequent refresh intervals.
-To find out more on the differences between Power BI Pro and free accounts - https://powerbi.microsoft.com/en-us/pricing/
+To find out more on the differences between Power BI Pro and free accounts - <a href="https://powerbi.microsoft.com/en-us/pricing/">Power BI Pricing</a>

 ![Image]({{ site.url }}/images/blog/intro-power-bi/2.JPG)